cilium/cilium.io/src/posts/2026-08-09-cilium-network-policy-has-no-first-class-canary/index.md

 Label one deployment `rollout-group: canary`, watch it, then add the label to the next tranche.
 It is a coarse, deterministic rollout mechanism, but it requires a dedicated rollout label, a pre-apply endpoint count and list, representative dependency coverage, and validation against the full effective policy set.
-Multiple policy types can overlap and deny rules take precedence, so the candidate policy is never the only thing deciding the outcome.
+Multiple policy types can overlap, and the documentation is explicit that "deny policies take precedence over allow policies, regardless of whether they are a Cilium Network Policy, a Clusterwide Cilium Network Policy or even a Kubernetes Network Policy", so the candidate policy is never the only thing deciding the outcome.

 Give promotion an explicit gate: all intended endpoints matched, policy status valid, and no unexplained audit or drop verdicts across a representative traffic window.